vincmp/vincmp-portfolio/README.md

 ## Built with:

-- Next.js — Framework React com foco em performance e SEO.
+- Next.js — React framework focused on performance and SEO.
-- TypeScript — Superset JavaScript com tipagem estática.
+- TypeScript — JavaScript superset with static typing.
-- Tailwind CSS — Framework CSS para estilização de componentes.
+- Tailwind CSS — CSS framework for styling components.
-- MDX — Linguagem de marcação que permite combinar conteúdo escrito com código JavaScript/TypeScript.
+- MDX — A markup language that allows combining written content with JavaScript/TypeScript code.
-- Vercel — Plataforma de hospedagem para aplicações web.
+- Vercel — Hosting platform for web applications.

 ## Features: